 How Are Zillow Features Different From Trulia Features

-If you are the end user who uses Zillow and Trulia just for property research purposes, you will find differences with regards to functionality, design and property data representations.
+Suppose you are the end user using Zillow and Trulia for property research purposes.
+You will find differences in functionality, design, and property data representations in that case.

-In both you can research properties for sale and for rent and get a nice map view displayed where you can zoom in.
+You can research properties for sale and rent and get a nice map view displayed where you can zoom in.

 After you enter a specific area where you are looking for properties, the property map on Zillow is displayed on the left, and the particular homes are on the right.

-If you search a particular listing and then drill further down you will realize that the information is nearly identical.
+If you search a particular listing and then drill down, you will realize that the information is nearly identical.

 Why is that?

 The reason is that the property data seems to come from the same Multiple Listing Service (MLS) or other sources.

-Not long ago, Trulia had also a special tool, called heat maps.
+Not long ago, Trulia also had a unique tool called heat maps.

-It was a map view of a certain area where you could view different areas colored in green, orange, or red.
+It was a map view of a particular area where you could view different areas colored green, orange, or red.

-Red indicating that this was an area where most property transactions at higher home value prices took place.
+Red indicates an area where most property transactions at higher home value prices took place.

 For some undisclosed reason, they got rid of this feature.

-It’s unfortunate since I know that it was a helpful tool especially for real estate investors to identify areas of high demand where properties would move fast.
+It’s unfortunate since I know it was a helpful tool, especially for real estate investors, to identify areas of high demand where properties would move fast.

 The home search sites use the same listings database, so from a consumer standpoint, the main difference is how they are presented graphically.

 Zillow vs. Trulia Statistics

-Let’s take a look at Zillow and Trulia from a marketing perspective and compare some statistics so you can get a better basis on which we might find out which one is better at least for real estate marketing.
+You will get a better basis on which we might find out which one is better, at least for real estate marketing.